milmolch/BIO609_2017/demo_filesystem.md

 Most programs take additional arguments that control their exact behavior.
 For example, `-F` and `-l` are arguments to `ls`.
-The `ls` program, like many programs, take a lot of arguments.
+The `ls` program, like many programs, takes a lot of arguments.
 Another useful one is '-a', which show everything, including hidden files.
 How do we know what the options are to particular commands?